Markoluik/Ck2-Modding/README.md

 #### Changed:
 - Send Gold interaction:
 	- Minimum of 25 gold needed to be able to activate the targetted interaction
 	- Cant't spam the interaction, added a tooltip to explain why
+#### Fixed:
+- The Employment List submenu now properly hides every decision that has nothing to do with hiring people
 ## 1.2 ###
 #### New targetted decisions:
  - Send Money - Choose from 6 different amounts of money to send.
 Amounts are 25, 50, 100, 200, 500 and 1000.